skylatian/spotify-folder-tools/README.md

 enter venv: `source .venv/bin/activate` exit evenv: `deactivate`

+### thoughts: make this repo JUST for the folder tools, and use a separate repo that depends on this one for folder actions. plus pip, in the future, with lots of work.
+- could have a main repo that shows all of my spotify tools, with this one just being for folders
+- another for different auth types
+- etc
+(just a thought)

 future plan:
 - check for existed cached credentials - if they exist, use them